Deformation quantisation for $(-2)$-shifted symplectic structures: Introduction

 For $n=-2$, we thus consider the $BD_0$-algebra given by the Hodge filtration on the right de Rham complex of $\sO_X$ associated to a flat right connection on $\sO_X$, and formulate (Definition \ref{Qpoissdef}) deformation quantisations of $(-2)$-shifted Poisson structures as Maurer--Cartan elements of an associated $BV$-algebra, i.e. as solutions of the quantum master equation.
 On inverting $\hbar$, this gives a Laurent series of cohomology classes in a right de Rham complex.

-Our main results are Propositions \ref{quantprop} and \ref{uniqueconn}, and their global analogues Proposition \ref{DMquantprop} and \S ref{Artinsn}.
+Our main results are Propositions \ref{quantprop} and \ref{uniqueconn}, and their global analogues Proposition \ref{DMquantprop} and \S \ref{Artinsn}.
 Proposition \ref{quantprop} parametrises $E_{-1}$-quantisations in terms of first-order quantisations and power series in de Rham cohomology; in particular, it shows that the only obstruction to quantising a $(-2)$-shifted Poisson structure is first order.
 The strategy of proof is adapted from \cite{DQvanish}, involving a notion of compatibility between $(-2)$-shifted Poisson structures and de Rham power series.
 Proposition \ref{uniqueconn} then shows that if there exist any flat right connections on $\sO_X$, then there is an essentially unique flat right connection admitting first-order quantisations of a given non-degenerate $(-2)$-shifted Poisson structure.
+These combine to give Corollary \ref{uniqueconncor}, ensuring the existence of quantisations for $(-2)$-shifted symplectic structures whenever $\sO_X$ admits a flat right connection.

-Right de Rham cohomology of the dualising complex is just Borel--Moore homology.
-However, for $(-2)$-shifted symplectic derived schemes, the dualising complex is seldom a line bundle, so generating fundamental classes from our quantisations is not just a matter of choosing orientation data.
-Instead, in \S \ref{cfBJ} we look at toy models in the form of dg manifolds with strict shifted symplectic structures, where we are able to equate the right de Rham cohomology groups of $\sO_X$ and $\omega_X$ given orientation data.
-Over $\Cx$, we then show (Corollary \ref{BJcor}) that for our quantisations $S$ the images in Steenrod homology of the associated classes $[\exp(S)]$ are given by
+In \S \ref{cfBJ} we set about associating virtual fundamental classes to quantisations.
+Right de Rham cohomology of the dualising complex is just Borel--Moore homology, but for $(-2)$-shifted symplectic derived schemes the dualising complex $\omega_X$ is seldom a line bundle.
+However, in Proposition \ref{DRrtoBMprop} and Remark \ref{DRrGorensteinRmk}, we establish a quasi-isomorphism $\DR^r_X(\det \Omega^1_X)[\dim X] \to \DR^r_X(\omega_X)$ with the right de Rham complex of the determinant bundle.
+Thus generating virtual fundamental classes in Borel--Moore homology from our quantisations just relies on a quasi-isomorphism $ \det \Omega^1_X \simeq \sO_X$ of right $\sD$-modules, which we can think of as orientation data.

+More generally, the shifted symplectic structure always defines an inner product on the line bundle $\det \Omega^1_X $, and over $\Cx$ we can consider the local system of analytic functions $o_X \subset (\det \Omega^1_X)^{\an}$ with locally constant norm.
+Corollary \ref{VFCCor} and Remark \ref{QIMconnRmk} then show that quantisations $S$ lead to virtual fundamental classes

+in Borel--Moore homology of the underived truncation $\pi^0X$ of $X$ with its analytic topology, where $\dim X$ is the virtual dimension of $X$.

+In order to understand what these virtual fundamental classes look like, we then restrict attention to dg manifolds $X$ with strict $(-2)$-shifted symplectic structures, and relate them to Euler classes.
+Over $\Cx$, if we follow the procedure of \cite{BorisovJoyce} to cut the dg manifold in half, the resulting object $X_{\mathrm{dm}}$ is the derived vanishing locus of a section of a smooth real orthogonal vector bundle.
+We then show in Proposition \ref{EulerPropNew} and Remark \ref{BJrmk} that the classes